MameJenny/CompBioLabsAndHomework/FinalProject/Assignment_9/MADSEN_Assignment9_Writeup.md

 Insect biomass was measured using specialized “malaise” traps; the collected flying insects were regularly collected, weighed, and recorded.
 These data were recorded in the  [S1 dataset](https://doi.org/10.1371/journal.pone.0185809.s004).
 Since changes in climate and weather conditions were suspected to correlate with population decline, several weather-related factors at the field locations were compared to the trends in insect biomass.
 These data were sourced from local weather stations in Germany.
 Temperature and weather data is available in the  [S2 dataset](https://doi.org/10.1371/journal.pone.0185809.s005).

-Agricultural data obtained from the World Bank is collected and compiled from local governments around the world with World Bank offices.
-Compiled data for the 27-year study period is available in my analysis' git repository at the following links:
+Agricultural data obtained from the World Bank is collected and compiled from local governments around the world in countries with World Bank offices.
+Compiled data for the 27-year study period is available in my analysis' git repository at the following links: [Cereal production per hectare](/cereal_yield_per_hectare.csv) and [Agricultural percent area](/land_use_percentages.csv).
+Full worldwide archives are available in the previous section's links.

 The S1 dataset is 109 KB in size and 1513 lines long.
-The S2 dataset is 2.18 MB in size and 16909 lines long.
+The S2 dataset is 2.18 MB in size and 16,909 lines long.
+The two agricultural data sets are under 400 bytes and 29 lines long.
 There were no major issues working with the data that were specifically related to the size of the files.

 #### What the Original Authors Did with the Data
 The original authors ran a JAGS test using R and used values including R2 and standard deviation to determine the correlation between insect biomass and a list of weather-related variables.
 In addition to the temperature data I used in my analysis, the original authors also studied precipitation, wind speed, pH, and local plant species diversity.